May 6, 2026

 Before your deposition, review your social media accounts with your attorney.
 A photo of you at a family barbecue does not necessarily mean you were not injured — but if it is not put in context, it can be used to argue otherwise.

-How to Prepare for Your Personal Injury Deposition in Florida
+How to Prepare for Your Florida Personal Injury Deposition

 Your attorney will spend time preparing you for your deposition, but there are several things you can do on your own to be ready.